tbebekis/Python-Events/README.md

 ## The source code

-Following are the source code files used in this exercise.<!-- more -->
+Following are the source code files used in this exercise.<!--more-->

 ### The `Event.py` file